JoKerDii/m6A-seq-analysis-protocol/docs/intro/protocol.md

 done
 ```

-For trimming paired-end data, you need to add a `--paired` option in the `trim_galore` command .
+For trimming paired-end data, you need to add a `--paired` option in the `trim_galore` command.

 ```shell
 trim_galore --paried -o /path/to/trim_galore_result/ *_1.fastq *_2.fastq